EFL: Balls stop play at Hull City as Ameobi brothers keep up the scoring habit

 Things came to a head on Saturday with hundreds of fans protesting against their ownership before the home game against Nottingham Forest and throwing balls on to the pitch after 19 minutes and four seconds, to mark the year the club was formed.

-Disgruntled supporters will not have been any happier after the game, with Forest taking all three points after a 3-2 win.
+Disgruntled supporters will not have been any happier after the game, with Forest taking all three points with a 3-2 win.

 Brother inspires brother

-It's not being too harsh to say that the Ameobi brothers Shola and Sammy have not been as prolific as they would have liked in recent years.
+It's not being too harsh to say that the Ameobi brothers, Shola and Sammy, have not been as prolific as they would have liked in recent years.

 Since the start of the 2015-16 season, the pair have managed 14 league goals between them.